joshuacoles/University-Notes/PSkills • Coursework 2/Development.md

 	- The probability of a given Conductor begin a Super Conductor, $p$.
 - Ensure that the total number of conductors is less than the number of cells in the grid $g$.
 - First set all cells to Insulator.
-- Then, while the number of conductors

----

-- Given
-	- A range of integers `R0 <= i < R1`.
-	- An expected number of items to generate `N`
-- Let `out` be collection of sufficient capacity to store `N` unique items.
-- While the length of `out` is less than `N`
+- Then: While the number of conductors placed within the grid, $n$, is less than the number desired, $N$.
-	- Generate a new random number `r` from a uniform distribution across `R0 <= i < R1`.
-	- If this random number is already present in `out`, continue, else append to `out`.
-- Return `out`, now being full of `N` uniformly random unique numbers in the desired range.
+	- Generate a uniform random integer $r$ between $0$ and the number of cells in the grid
+	- If the cell at *linear index* $r$ is an insulator
+		- With probability $p$ set the cell to be a Super Conductor.
+		- Else set it to be a Standard Conductor.
 ```

 Implemented in code